-Through a partnership of the Cook County Department of Public Health, Cook County Health and Hospitals System, Cook County Medical Examiner’s Office and the Chicago Department of Public Health, county and sub-county data on opioid-related overdose deaths is now available.
+Through a partnership of the Cook County Department of Public Health, Cook County Health, Cook County Medical Examiner’s Office and the Chicago Department of Public Health, county and sub-county data on opioid-related overdose deaths is now available.

 What Are Opioids?

 Opioids are a family of drugs related to opium, including heroin, fentanyl, morphine, codeine, and others.
 While heroin is illegal, other opioids are legal and available by prescription, usually for the treatment of pain.
 Opioids are effective and safe when taken in the appropriate doses and for short periods of time.
 However, they may produce a feeling of euphoria and can be misused for this purpose.
 Even when used as prescribed, their use can lead to tolerance, dependence, and potentially overdose and death.

 Drug overdose deaths and opioid-involved deaths continue to increase in the United States.
 The majority of drug overdose deaths (more than 6 out of 10) involve an opioid.
 Since 1999, the number of overdose deaths involving opioids (including prescription opioids and heroin) quadrupled.
 From 2000 to 2015 more than half a million people died from drug overdoses.
 Ninety-one Americans die every day from an opioid overdose.
 (Source: Centers for Disease Control and Prevention).

 From 2013 To 2015, Opioid-Related Overdose Deaths Increased by:

 32 percent in the U.S. (Source: National Overdose Deaths from Select Prescription and Illicit Drugs, National Center on Health Statistics, CDC WONDER)

 16 percent in Illinois (Source: Illinois Department of Public Health)

 16 percent in suburban Cook County (Source: Cook County Department of Public Health)